mailpoet/mailpoet/doc/api_methods/AddSubscriber.md

 This method allows to create a subscriber, add them into lists and handles confirmation email and admin notification email sending and welcome email scheduling.

-If sign-up confirmation is enabled in the MailPoet settings a subscriber is created with status `unconfirmed` otherwise the status is set to `subscribed`.
+If sign-up confirmation (double opt-in) is enabled in the MailPoet settings a subscriber is created with status `unconfirmed` otherwise the status is set to `subscribed`.

 *A confirmation email* is an email which is sent to a subscriber so that they can confirm his subscription.
 It is sent only if sign-up confirmation is enabled in the MailPoet settings.
 *A welcome email* is an automatic email which is sent to a new subscriber.
 This email is scheduled only if sign-up confirmation is disabled and some welcome email is configured for some of given lists.
 In case of required sign-up confirmation it is scheduled later after a subscriber confirms the subscription.